Quick-Take a guess: How many individuals own at least 1 BTC?

 But, let’s start with the question at hand…

 There is no certain answer to the number of people who own Bitcoin or how many own more than 1 BTC.
-We know that tens of millions of wallets have been created, but this certainly doesn’t help.
+What we do know is more people are trading bitcoin than ever before partly down to this bitcoin revolution software.
+We also know that tens of millions of wallets have been created, but this certainly doesn’t help.
 Although the value of every single wallet is publicly disclosed on the blockchain (most have a zero balance), there is no way to determine who owns each wallet.
 Some may be controlled by organizations or custodians on behalf of many individuals, while others may be just one of many wallets with a single owner.

 Most of my Bitcoin is in a wallet or a vault hosted by Coinbase, the San Francisco exchange.
 When I log into my account to view my wallet ID, I see that I have dozens of wallets-all valid.
 The large number of wallets is not related to my wealth.
 Rather, it a byproduct of my many small transactions.
 Coinbase creates a new wallet each time that I buy, sell, or purchase something with BTC.
 There arefor this practice, but it certainly muddies the correlation between wallets and number of owners.